rustbridge/rusty-snake-book/src/14-modularization.md

 Move all functions you wrote to `mod.rs`.
 In order for this to work, all dependencies, these functions need, also need to be declared in `mod.rs`.
 If they are not used in `main.rs`, you can delete them there.

+## Dependencies
+Dependencies for the moved functions have to be moved to `mod.rs` too.

 ## Making Functions and structs Public

 In order for a function to be accessible in `main.rs`, it needs to be marked with `pub`.